 Co-Founder, Chief Technology Officer

-Peter Rive is SolarCity’s co-founder and CTO, overseeing the company's technology development.
-Peter has helped grow SolarCity into the largest full-service solar provider in the nation— the company is currently providing one in every three new residential solar systems in the U.S. In his role as chief technology officer, Peter oversees the development of SolarCity’s next-generation software and hardware technologies, including battery systems and solar mounting hardware.
-Peter’s passion for solar is centered around a concern for climate change and the belief that solar represents the most practical path to sustainable energy production.
-He continues to push the boundaries of solar operations and technology with the goal of achieving breakthroughs in cost reductions and 24-hour energy delivery.
+Peter Rive is SolarCity’s co-founder and CTO, overseeing technology strategy and implementation.
+Peter has helped grow SolarCity into the largest full-service solar provider in the nation, installing one in every three new residential solar systems in the U.S. In his role as CTO, Peter develops the strategy and direction of SolarCity’s next-generation software and hardware technologies including battery systems, solar mounting hardware and solar module technology.
+Peter also leads SolarCity’s utility collaboration efforts in economics, policy, technology and operations integration with the goal of creating a cleaner, more affordable and more resilient way to provide electricity to homes and businesses.
+Peter’s passion for solar stems from concerns about climate change and the belief that solar represents the most practical path to sustainable energy production.

 Peter has held several senior technology positions throughout his career focused on streamlining operational activities through the use of advanced software.
-Before he co-founded SolarCity, Peter held the position of chief technology officer at Everdream, where he designed a software platform to centralize computer management.
-Everdream was acquired by Dell in 2007.
+Before he co-founded SolarCity, Peter held the position of CTO at Everdream where he designed a software platform to centralize computer management.

 Chief Revenue Officer